 Interest rates can be high, and a lack of discipline can result in overspending and burying yourself in credit card debt.

-However, as long as you are careful to make your payments on time and only spend as much as you can afford to repay, there is little risk to owning a card—and quite a bit of reward.
+However, as long as you are careful to make your payments on time and only spend as much as you can afford to repay, there is little risk to owning a card—and plenty of reward.

 The cash back and miles can be redeemed, and regular on time payments build your credit.